-The City of Hillsboro and its citizens have always been passionate about the holidays, even in the way way back.ย ย The very first settlers here in the Tualatin Valley spent Christmas eve of 1840 together in a crude tent on the Tualatin Plains.ย This would have been just West of where Top Golf is now.
+Ghosts Of Christmas Past Remind Us Of A Simpler Time In Hillsboro.
+The City of Hillsboro and its citizens have always been passionate about the holidays, even way back when.
+The first settlers in the Tualatin Valley spent Christmas Eve of 1840 together in a crude tent on the Tualatin Plains.
+This would have been just West of where Top Golf is now.

-Joesph L. Meek, Robert “Doc” Newell, Caleb Wilkins, and Geoge Ebbert were all fur trappers in the Rocky Mountains and had fought the elements to make it to our valley.ย These rugged men were supported by their wives, who had traveled with them, and their children.ย How this group made it from the Rocky Mountains to our valley requires some serious research and reading (which I have done) but let’s just say it was brutal.ย They survived things none of us could, including taking horses and babies over the Columbia River 11 times to reach Fort Vancouver.
+Joseph L. Meek, Robert “Doc” Newell, Caleb Wilkins, and George Ebbert were all fur trappers in the Rocky Mountains and had fought the elements to make it to our valley.
+These rugged men were supported by their wives, who had traveled with them, and their children.
+How this group made it from the Rocky Mountains to our valley requires some serious research and reading (which I have done), but let’s say it was brutal.
+They survived things none of us could, including crossing the Columbia River 11 times with horses and babies to reach Fort Vancouver.

 The women and children included three Sisters, all daughters of the Nez Perce Chief Kowesota: